 There are many valid reasons to not support Ron Paul based on a whole range of issues, but I have had enough of this unexamined and completely false idea that a President Paul would be powerless to change drug policy without Congress.
 Voters need to know what legal powers a president has; they need to know that key parts of the war against drugs remain only because the current president has actively chosen not to use those legal powers.

 It is absolutely critical to a functioning democracy that the electorate know what a politician can and can’t legally do with a particular office.
-Without proper knowledge of which officeholders actually deserve credit or blame for policies, democratic elections become little more than a farcical popularity contest.
+Without proper knowledge of which officeholders actually deserves credit or blame for policies, democratic elections become little more than a farcical popularity contest.